Ravencentric/awesome-arr/README.md

 - [Excludarr](https://github.com/haijeploeg/excludarr) - Excludarr is a CLI that interacts with Radarr and Sonarr instances.
 It completely manages you library in Sonarr and Radarr to only consist out of movies and series that are not present on any of the configured streaming providers.
 - [Exportarr](https://github.com/onedr0p/exportarr) - This will export metrics gathered from Sonarr, Radarr, Lidarr, or Prowlarr.
 - [Ezarr](https://github.com/Luctia/ezarr) - Ezarr aims to make it as easy as possible to setup an entire Servarr/Jackett/BitTorrent/PleX/Jellyfin mediacenter stack using Docker.
+- [Nixarr](https://github.com/rasmus-kirk/nixarr) - Nixarr is a Nixos module that helps setup and manage a media server stack natively in Nixos.
+Supports a lot of *Arrs, Jellyfin, Plex, Audiobookshelf, has both Usenet and Torrent modules and has built-in VPN-support.
 - [FlareSolverr](https://github.com/FlareSolverr/FlareSolverr) - Proxy server to bypass Cloudflare protection.
 - [Flemmarr](https://github.com/Flemmarr/Flemmarr) - Flemmarr makes it easy to automate configuration for your -arr apps.
 - [Gclone](https://github.com/l3v11/gclone) - A rclone mod with auto SA rotation.